Act-Voyager/Act2/README.md

 Individual projects live in their own branches.

-For a branch to be considered for review and deployment, it mush contain a merge commit of the current head of the `spec` branch.
+For a branch to be considered for review and deployment, it must contain a merge commit of the current head of the `spec` branch.